PandaJones/263-UX-Case-Study/README.md

 ###Team 2: Giselle Meza, Zenyu Chang, Zhi-Zhan Jiang

-Usage: open the index.html in any browser.
+Usage: open the index.html in any browser or go to https://upbeat-borg-bf18f4.netlify.app/

 ---
 (previous content)